BCDevOps/devops-platform-workshops/openshift-201/materials/quiz.md

 1\.
 How long are logs stored in Kibana?

-1. Logs are stored indefinitely
+- Logs are stored indefinitely
-2. Logs stores build up but then are burned in the winter
+- Log stores build up annually but then are burned in the winter
-3. Logs are stored for 3 days
+- Logs are stored for 3 days
-4. Logs are stored for 14 days
+- Logs are stored for 14 days